OSGeo/gdal/doc/source/programs/ogr2ogr.rst

     The specified value of this option is the maximum distance between two consecutive points of the output geometry before intermediate points are added.
-    The unit of the distance is georeferenced units of the source raster.
+    The unit of the distance is georeferenced units of the source layer.
     This option is applied before the reprojection implied by :option:`-t_srs`

 .. option:: -makevalid